 NASA’s next release of the Blue Marble was in 2005, which included a much-improved 500 meter per pixel spatial resolution.

 Similar to all its Blue Marble products, this cloud-free globe is available to download through NASA’s Earth Observatory website.

 NASA didn’t only improve the sharpness and quality of this satellite map of the world.

 But it also augmented its capabilities to remove clouds and improve the visual appearance of seasonal changes.

 The 2012 version of the Blue Marble is a 64-megapixel (8000 x 8000) composite image of the western and eastern hemispheres.

 This satellite image of Earth consists of data collected from the VIIRS (Visible/Infrared Imager Radiometer Suite) instrument onboard the Suomi NPP satellite.

 The collection of the 2012 Blue Marble subsequently prompted the creation of Black Marble (Earth at Night), which is a nighttime view of the Earth.

 Return of the Blue Marble (2015)

 The 2015 version of the Blue Marble takes a different perspective from the previous versions.
-This is because it includes clouds and is just single photographs taken on July 6, 2015.
+This is because it includes clouds and is just a single photograph taken on July 6, 2015.